centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * **Note URL**: clickable URL that will appear in the **Notes** column on the **Resource Status** page (the **Notes** column must be displayed for this).
 * **Note**: optional information concerning the host visible in the Resource Status page (the **Notes** column must be displayed for this).
 * **Action URL**: URL normally used for giving information on actions on the host (maintenance, etc.).
-* **Icon**: icon used for the host, it can be seen in a variety of places.
+* **Icon**: icon used for the host, it can be seen in a variety of places such as the ressource status page.
 A 40x40 pixels format is recommended.
 * **Alt Icon**: optional string shown when the **Icon** cannot be displayed.
-* **Host severity**: severity level of the host.
+* **Host severity**: [severity](../categories.md#severities) level of the host.
 This is a special type of category that also allows you to sort the Resource Status by severity level.
 * **Status MAP Image**: logo for the [Centreon MAP module](../../graph-views/introduction-map.md).
 * **Geographic coordinates**: geographical coordinates used by the Centreon MAP module to position the resource on a map.
   Define "Latitude,Longitude"; for example, the set of coordinates for Paris is "48.51,2.20"